John-Duria/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

+Part 1 (Create Resource Group and Virtual Machine in Azure)

-Step 1: Crate a Resource Group in Azure.
+Step 1: Create a Resource Group in Azure.

     Open a web browser and navigate to the Azure portal.
     Sign in with your Azure account credentials.